 STI does not guarantee that the network will be uninterrupted or errorfree; nor does it make any warranty as to the results to be obtained from use of the service or the accuracy or quality of the information obtained on or by the network.
 Access to the network is provided on an "as is" basis without warranties of any kind.
-The following guidelines apply to all users:
+Neither STI nor any of its agents or employees shall be liable for any direct, indirect, incidental, special, or consequential damages arising out of the use of or inability to use the network or out of any breach of any warranty.